-Self Help Test: Life of Christ III Lesson Twelve
+Self Help Test: Life of Christ III The Promise to Return

-1. What is meant by the term: "Olive Discourse"?
+1. What is meant by the term "Olivet Discourse"?
 When did Jesus give this discourse?

-- 2. What three questions did the disciples ask the Lord in Matthew 24? - a. - b. - c. - 3.
-Explain the meaning of the following words: - a.
-Elect (Matthew 24:31) - b.
-Generation (Matthew 24:34) - 4.
-Give the date of the destruction of Jerusalem under Titus. - 5.
-Remembering our Lord's prophecy, where did many Christians flee at this time? - 6.
-Give three Scriptures with references to show that Jesus promised to return:
+2. What three questions did the disciples ask the Lord in Matthew 24?

+a.

+b.

+C.

+3. Explain the meaning of the following words:

+a.
+Elect (Matthew 24:31)

+b.
+Generation (Matthew 24:34)

+4. Give the date of the destruction of Jerusalem under Titus.

+5. Remembering our Lord's prophecy, where did many Christians flee at this time?

+6. Give three Scripture verses with references to show that Jesus promised to return:

-- a.
+a.

-- b.
+b.

-- C.
+C.